How Does Living Liver Donation Work? 6 Things to Know

 Living donations save time: Living donation is intended to help a sick patient avoid the wait time for a deceased donor.
 That can mean an individual receives lifesaving intervention before his or her condition (typically end-stage liver failure, liver cancer or other rare and metabolic diseases) worsens.
 Notes Sonnenday: “Seeing someone they love waste away is often the motivating factor.
 It allows them to ‘jump the line’ and turn things around.”

-It remains rare: Living liver donation was first attempted in children in the late 1980s.
+Live liver donations remain rare: Living liver donation was first attempted in children in the late 1980s.
 Adult transplants initially took place a decade later, Sonnenday says.
 Today, they account for only about 5 percent of total liver transplants.
 That’s partially because the surgery can frighten or disqualify some donors — and there are limited surgeons and centers with robust expertise.
 The latter is changing, as shown by the Michigan Medicine/Columbia partnership.

 Recovery time is significant: A living donor who gives a kidney might be hospitalized for a few days and spend four to six weeks healing.
 Those who offer part of their liver, however, can expect to double that length of time.
-“It’s a bigger hit,” says Sonnenday, noting that long-term data show no signs that the surgery affects a donor’s life span or risk of developing liver disease.
+“It’s a bigger operation,” says Sonnenday, noting that long-term data show no signs that the surgery affects a donor’s life span or risk of developing liver disease.
 Meanwhile, it takes about six weeks for both parties’ livers to grow to full size.

 Patients bounce back: Whether a living or deceased donor, transplant surgery results speak volumes.
 “I see (recipients) eight or 12 weeks after their surgery and you can’t even recognize them.
 They look like new people — muscle mass, color in their face, vigorous and energetic,” says Sonnenday.
 “To see that happen through the miracle and generosity of living donation is unbelievable.”